zzzprojects/Eval-SQL.NET/docs2/pages/getting-started/overview.md

 ## Use regular expression in SQL Server

-Use Regex flexibility to overcome "LIKE" and "PATHINDEX" limitations.
+Use Regex flexibility to overcome "LIKE" and "PATINDEX" limitations.

  - IsMatch
  - Match